Dentures – Denton, TX

 - Dentures Designed to Match Patients’ Smiles

 - We Take the Time to Explain Processes to Patients

 What Are Dentures?

 Dentures today are better than ever before.
-Using an impression of your upper and lower gums, Dr. Ahir or Dr. Shekhadiya will create a denture mold that accounts for every little bump and ridge in your mouth.
-Dentures are composed of a gum-colored base, which is attached to a set of false teeth.
+Using an impression of your upper and lower gums, Dr. Ahir will create a denture mold that accounts for every little bump and ridge in your mouth.
+Dentures are composed of gum-colored bases, which are attached to sets of false teeth.
 They rest on top of your gums using suction or clasps to stay in place.
-Most dentures today are made out of flexible resins that provide you with comfort and function.
-The best part is that they are completely removeable, which makes cleaning incredibly easy.
+Most dentures are made out of flexible resins that provide you with comfort and function.
+The best part is that they are completely removable, which makes cleaning incredibly easy.